 Driving an automobile is so basic and commonplace that many drivers forget just how dangerous and demanding the task is and easily become distracted behind the wheel.
 Distractions can come from both inside and outside a car and are among the most common causes of accidents involving motor vehicles.

 While recent California laws have cracked down on the use of phones while driving, there are still numerous distractions that can cause a loss of focus resulting in a serious accident.

 Distracted driving refers to just about any situation in which a driver becomes distracted by something either inside or outside of his or her vehicle.
 This can be something as simple as changing a radio station, or looking at an accident along the side of the road.
-Recent laws in California have cracked down on phone use while driving, making it illegal to hold a phone while driving, requiring a hands-free device instead.
+Laws in California have been passed regarding phone use while driving, making it illegal to hold a phone while driving, and requiring a hands-free device instead.
 Other distractions still remain a serious concern, however, especially mind-wandering.

 Distracted drivers cause a massive number of accidents every year across the country and throughout California.
 For example, in 2013, more than 3,000 people were killed and over 400,000 people were injured nationwide in motor vehicle collisions involving distracted drivers.
 The average time a person takes his or her eyes off the road while texting is five seconds.
 That may not seem like very long, but while traveling at just 55 mph, a vehicle covers the length of a football field.
 Imagine driving that far on a busy freeway wearing a blindfold.
 That is exactly what someone does as a distracted driver.

 A distracted driver pays no attention to the road and hits you.
 Quite simply, your car is damaged, you’re injured, you’re emotionally distressed, and you’re completely blameless.